N-Mehroj/RouteUsageTracker/README.md

 ];
 ```

-### 2. Route Tracking
+### Automatic Route Tracking

-Once the middleware is set up, all routes will be automatically tracked.
-For each route request, the following data is stored:
+All routes are automatically tracked out of the box.
+For each route request, the following information is stored:

 - Route name
 - URL path